hirototakao/meaning-teller/README.md

 - **"update word (word)"** A command that updates data in given word.

-- If you getting used to above 3 main command, you'll manipulate this Slack bot application.
+- If you getting used to above 3 main command, you'll manipulate this Slack bot application freely.

 # Other function